TempoDev/Cave-Breaker/README.md

 ![bestiary](https://github.com/TempoDev/Cave-Breaker/blob/doc/thumbnail_bestary.png)

-The bestiary is where you can see all the type of monster you collected.
+The bestiary is where you can see all the type of monsters you collected.
 Usefull when you want to have a fast look at what you have and their powers.
 You can also have fun "catching them all".

 ##### the store